 And I thought, well, what if I just kept walking?

-What if I made an adventure out of my misfortune?
-Slept on the side of the road, dumpster dived for food, but saw the country all the same.
-On foot.
+What if I made an adventure out of my misfortune, and slept on the side of the road, dumpster dived for food, but saw the country all at the same time, on foot.
 And hey, I like sailing, so I thought, maybe, I could walk to California or Florida and try to get a gig on a boat.

 Before long, I begin fantasizing about this fictitious future of mine, and find myself liking it.
 Though only a small part of my brain is on board at this point, most of it is screaming “That’s CRAZY!!!”

 And it is, but I like it anyway.
 More and more.

 Until it morphs into this idea of walking completely across America, east-to-west, from coast-to-coast, with legitimate funding, gear, and preparation.